djhaskin987/columncheck/README.md

-# columncheck
+# column-check
-look at which interfaces allow for 80 characters.
+Look at which interfaces allow for 80, 100, and 120 characters.

 ## 80 Columns